 Qualified St. Lawrence University students have the opportunity to spend the spring semester in Trinidad and Tobago with the Pacific Lutheran University program.
-Students will take three courses with the program, and two courses directly enrolled at the University of the West Indies in St. Augustine, Trinidad.
+Students take three courses with the program, and two courses directly enrolled at the University of the West Indies in St. Augustine, Trinidad.

 - Based in St. Augustine